A Nazi Controversy Deep in the Solar System

 Yes, outer space is distant and cold and mostly empty.
 But after centuries of study and exploration, it is brimming with artifacts of our culture, politics, and other traditions.
 It is naive to think that space science—that any science, really—exists in a realm untouched by terrestrial opinions.

-“The really interesting thing to me is something so far away can be given a name that makes people upset here on Earth,” says Alice Gorman, a space archaeologist who studies the heritage of human-made objects in space.
+“The really interesting thing to me is, something so far away can be given a name that makes people upset here on Earth,” says Alice Gorman, a space archaeologist who studies the heritage of human-made objects in space.
 “It’s a really clear message that this stuff is not just space science.
 These things have an impact.
-Naming things the solar system and naming celestial bodies actually reflects a version of Earth back to us.”
+Naming things in the solar system and naming celestial bodies actually reflects a version of Earth back to us.”

 Buie said the group has considered several names, but declined to say what they were.
 The rules of the International Astronomical Union vary by object.
 Moons of Jupiter, for example, must be named after mythological figures who were either descendants or lovers of Jupiter, the Roman equivalent of Zeus.
 (Yes, astronomers are still finding new moons around Jupiter.)
 For stars, the shorter the name, the better.
-Kuiper-belt objects like MU69 should derive their names from mythology.
+Kuiper Belt objects like MU69 should derive their name from mythology.

 Ultima Thule might fit this requirement, should the team decide to go all in.
 But it could snag on other rules.
 The organization stipulates that names should be “non-offensive,” a determination for the committee to make.
 Names associated with political activities can’t be proposed unless 100 years have passed.

 “You could argue that, well, we want to reclaim the name now,” says Noll, who is a member of the International Astronomical Union committee that decides the names for small bodies.
-“But unfortunately, it’s being used currently by white-supremacist groups. … That, to me, constitutes current political activity.”
+“But unfortunately, it’s being used currently by white-supremacist groups ...
+That, to me, constitutes current political activity.”

 Plus, there’s already a celestial body named Thule, an asteroid discovered in the 1880s.
 “We don’t normally use the same name twice for two objects,” Noll says.
 “And putting ‘ultima’ in front of it is sort of like saying ‘super.’”